bln-kth/kaltura/README.md

 `python test-kaltura-session.py`

 ## Optional Creat App Token
+* Create a App Token, see https://github.com/bln-kth/kaltura/tree/master/apptoken
+* Edit the file with App Tokens and Administrator e-mail
-Creat a App Token and edit the file
+* Test App Token Session

 ### Info
 >This is Open Source and it´s free to use or change.\